adamhaapala/bitbucket/fallout-hacking-game/README.txt

 Purpose:
-Recreate Fallout stype hacking game
+An exercise in recreate, Fallout style hacking game.

+Thoughts:
+Just trying to recreate the fallout hacking game for sh*ts and giggles.

 Influences and Sources:
 http://stuvel.eu/blog/87/hacking-in-fallout-3